 Pushing it too far will ruin the skin tones around the highlights areas.
 So, be very careful how far you push this slider.
 If you feel like the image is too dark and the tones start to crunch, maybe you need to use the exposure slider first.
+Blacks

 Even though it's harder to ruin the tones with the Blacks Slider, you’ll still need to be careful around the dark areas of the image, since it might add black specks.
 The most critical areas are around the eyes and the beginning of the hair line.
 Usually, there is a shadow that creates discoloration if pushed too hard.

 between contrast and sharpening.
 Safe values are up to +30ish.
 Depending on the image you can go even further, but it is easy to overdo it and make it look like it went through a bad HDR filter.
 Onto Editing Your Portrait In More Detail Spot Removal

 Lightroom works in a manner that is between the Patch Tool and the Healing Brush Tool in Photoshop.
 It retains the brush features from the healing brush but has the ability to move the point of sampling similar to the patch tool.
 The advantage is that you can move the source and target area after the fact.
 You can use this tool in various ways, but you can do even heavier lifting when compared to the healing brush tool, since you can control the opacity.
 For example, you can remove wrinkles without achieving an unrealistic look, since you can lower the opacity so the wrinkles aren’t completely removed, but rather just subdued.
+Adjustment Brush

 most powerful tool in Lightroom.
 It lets you do selective adjustments by painting with a brush.
 The adjustments use the RAW data therefore, you can do some quite powerful tweaks to your image with maximum quality possible.
 You can use this to apply advanced dodging and burning, with the ability to change the amount.
 Plus, you can selectively recover or add highlights, shadows, clarity and so forth.
 Using the Adjustment Brush with lowered clarity (something around -50) can be used to smoothen skin, but the value can vary depending on the portrait itself.
 Let's Put What You've Learned Into Practice

 For this example, I’ll be using a picture that basically breaks most of the stuff mentioned before.
 The photo is just a

 casual shoot, no makeup artist, no professional hair dresser – basically an everyday outfit for the model, nothing more.
 The light itself is not dramatic, then again the idea was casual photography, not a cover for a magazine.
+General Adjustments Camera Profiles

 Landscape profile for a portrait (I do like to live dangerously).
 But this is due to the fact that Portrait profile looks kind of weird in the skin tones.
 Not sure why, but this is happening often with the 7D Mark 2.
 Anyhow, it is not the name that matters, it's the result.
 I like the color rendition of the Landscape profile and that is that.
 Lens Corrections

 Since this photo was made with a vintage Zeiss 300mm f/4 lens (originally made for medium format) there is no lens profile available, and the fringing can’t be corrected sufficiently.
 Slightly, but not completely.